STriped Bass StockingNorth Carolina Marine & Estuary Foundation

 Overview

 In 2023, the Foundation announced a three-year partnership with two state agencies to financially support the stocking of striped bass in the Albemarle Sound and Roanoke River.
 Since then, our restoration efforts have expanded to include federal partners and an additional stocking location in the Cape Fear River.
+This year, in 2026, the Foundation is pleased to provide financial assistance to stocking efforts in the Neuse and Tar rivers.

 The Issue

 In recent years, striped bass in the Albemarle Sound and Roanoke River have experienced low natural production, leading to a decline in female broodfish returning to spawn each spring.
-These recruitment failures have earned this fishery a “depleted” FINDEX status.
-And in 2024, for the first year ever, there was no striped bass harvest season in the Albemarle Sound, just as it has been in the Cape Fear River for over 15 years.
+These recruitment failures have earned this fishery a “depleted” status.
+In 2024, for the first year ever, there was no striped bass harvest season in the Albemarle Sound, just as it has been in the Cape Fear River for over 15 years.

 Our Solution